Hillsborough, Inquest into the death

 thin.
 I did not receive any intimation of the accd death to

-Joseph Moyle last night on account of its being known to the men that I
+Joseph Moyle last night on account of its being known to the men

 was unwell.